activescott/home-infra/containers/home-assistant/README.md

   - It is published by dockerhub listening for pushes in the github repo and building automatically.
 - The Z-Wave USB Stick only works in USB 2.0 ports - it will _not_ work in the USB 3.0 ports.
 No idea why but someone mentioned that in a thread and it was a problem for me too!
 - In the docker-compose file you can see where I map the Z-Wave USB Stick device from the host QNAP (`/dev/ttyUSB0`) to `/dev/zwave` inside of the container.
-- To get the USB Stick to work, use `insmod /usr/local/modules/cp210x.ko` (no output appears, but `/dev/ttyUSB0` appears when doing `ls -l /dev/tty*`)
+- To get the USB Stick to work, use `insmod /usr/local/modules/cp210x.ko` (no output appears, but `/dev/ttyUSB0` appears when doing `ls -l /dev/tty*`).
+  - I have this set up in the QNAP host as part of some autorun script that QNAP supports. **TODO:** Document where that file is!

 ### Publishing activescott/zwave-js-server Docker Hub